This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Settlement Negotiation

-If possible, your lawyer will try to negotiate a settlement on your behalf.
+Your lawyer will try to negotiate a settlement on your behalf if possible.
 The defendants must agree to negotiate, but they generally do if your case against them is strong.
 You have the final decision on accepting or rejecting an offer.

 Trial